I-had-a-bad-idea/DocGen/docs/llm_summary.md

         return doc

     return await summarize_code_in_chunk(input)

 ### Purpose
-Summarizes a code file using the Ollama AI model.
+A function for summarizing code.

 ### Details
-Not specified.
+This function takes an `Input` object as input and uses the Ollama API to generate a summary of the code.
+If the code is too long, it splits it into chunks and summarizes each chunk separately.
+The summaries are then combined into a single `Documentation` object.

 ### Usage
-To use this function, you need to create an instance of the `Input` class with the desired values for each attribute and call the function with it.
+To use this function, you need to call it with an `Input` object containing the file path and code as arguments.

 ---